pottekkat/personal-website/content/posts/ai-traffic-cameras.md

 The purpose of this article was not to say that enforcing traffic rules for safer roads was a bad idea but to argue that AI traffic cameras were not the right solution to the problem for multiple reasons.

-These reasons suggest shortsighted decision-making by the government for publicity points which they could have easily avoided if someone with clout had asked, "Do we need to do this?" at any point since this project started.
+These reasons suggest shortsighted decision-making by the government for publicity points which they could have easily avoided if someone with clout had asked, "Do we need to do this?"

 [^1]: Ministry of Road Transport and Highways, Government of India.
 2021.
 "Annual Report 2019-20." https://morth.nic.in/sites/default/files/Ministry%20Annual%20Report_2019-20.pdf.
 [^2]: Government of Andhra Pradesh.
 2013.
 "Comparative Statistics (States)." https://web.archive.org/web/20131126011218/http://www.ap.gov.in/Other%20Docs/COMPARATIVE%20STATISTICS%20(STATES).pdf.